DavidGillsjo/VideoIMUCapture-Android/calibration/README.md

 ## Calibrate IMU and camera
 Now we need the transform between IMU and camera.
 For this we use Kalibr.
 See [their instruction](https://github.com/ethz-asl/kalibr/wiki/camera-imu-calibration) on how to perform the calibration.
+Note that this should be a *different dataset* than for calibration of the camera, since they have different requirements.

 To convert the recording to their ROS-format and prepare necessary files you may use the supplied script
 ```
 python data2rosbag.py <path-to-recording>
   --tag-size <measured-april-tag-size>
   --subsample 3
+  # If you have MATLAB camera calibration
   --matlab-calibration <calibration-result-dir>/camera.txt
+  # If you have Kalibr camera calibration
+  --kalibr-calibration <calibration-result-dir>/camchain-kalibr.yaml
 ```
 which will put the required files in `<path-to-recording>/kalibr`